Unboxed-Software/solana-course/content/transfer-hook.md

-Next versions of anchor should solve this for us, but for now, we can implement this simple workaround:
+Newer versions of Anchor should solve this for us, but for now, we can implement this simple workaround:

 ```rust